 So should you use a referral marketing service?

 Referral marketing services aren’t for everyone.
 As we listed, there are some arguments that are perfectly valid and true, and some that are false, and many that are in-between and require a little more consideration, depending on your business.
-Ultimately the choice is yours.
+Ultimately the choice is yours, but if you find yourself in the market, you can check out a great list of referral marketing services we keep track of.